Top of the page

-Tetralogy of Fallot (say "fuh-LOH") is a type of congenital heart defect.
-Congenital heart defects are heart problems a baby is born with.
+Tetralogy of Fallot (say "fuh-LOH") is a type of congenital heart disease.
+Congenital heart disease refers to heart problems a baby is born with.
 These heart problems are usually diagnosed at or before birth.

 The heart has two main jobs: send oxygen-rich blood (red blood) from the lungs out to the body, and bring oxygen-poor blood (blue blood) from the body back to the lungs.
-The four defects in tetralogy of Fallot keep the heart from doing these jobs well.
-The defects include:
+The four problems in tetralogy of Fallot keep the heart from doing these jobs well.
+The problems include:

 Your baby may have other tests, such as an ECG or EKG (electrocardiogram), chest X-ray, and checking the amount of oxygen in the blood.